What's the most dangerous part about saving the world from demons? Doing it in fashionable footwear, of course.

 "Doing stunts in a basic top that's a dress and 5-inch, leather thigh-high boots, that's not normal," Collins said.
 "That's not easy.
 I didn't have any injuries, though.
 That was great."

-Of course, there's a lot to be said for acquiring a new skill, and Collins says this one improved her self-image.
+Of course, there's a lot to be for acquiring a new skill, and Collins says this one improved her self-image.
 "Running around in heels, being able to do all that and not injuring myself is kind of a boost of confidence," Collins said.
 With a smile, she added, "Every girl needs that experience."

 So what advice does Collins have for fellow demon hunters who may have to chase some creature in snazzy boots?
 "Don't think about it too much," Collins said.
 "Because the more you think about it, the more you're going to trip."